sudorook/snippets/zotero.md

 Zotero may create its own profile in ~/.mozilla.
 In the ~/.mozilla/firefox, directory, open the profile.ini file and ensure that `Default=1` is applied to the desired profile.

+Also, check the default file associations in the desktop environment.
+Other applications than the web browser may be higher in precedence.